MarcThomson/MDSpectralAnalysis/README.md

 Vacf_total_MetOH_n.mat contains the nth part of the computed velocity autocorrelation function for the methanol system.
 The data is partitioned to be allowed on github.
 To combine the data, run '[t,Vx,Vy,Vz] = loadMetOHVel()' in the proper directory.
 Time is in fs.

+The directories "Methanol_gen_files" and "Nacl_gen_files" contain the code used for LAMMPS to generate the datasets.
+These are essentially the example scripts included with the software, with minor modifications to output the velocity data.
+Velocities will be output in the file "velocity.dat" which the user can then parse.
+Also, the scripts will output images of the simulations at regular intervals.

 # Code

 CalculateVACF_n calculates the velocity autocorrelation function using supplied velocity and time data.